jamesroscoe/seatalk/README.md

-# Open-source C library for handling two-way communication over Raymarine's SeaTalk protocol.
+# Open-source C++ library for handling two-way communication over Raymarine's SeaTalk protocol.

+These files are vanilla C code so *.cpp could in theory be renamed to .c if for some reason that became necessary.

 This is not officially supported in any way, shape or form by anyone. *Use this at your own risk!*

 This could not have been possible without Thomas Knauf's absolutely indispensible SeaTalk reference found here: http://www.thomasknauf.de/seatalk.htm.
 Thank you, Thomas, for all the work it must have taken to work out the protocol details!
 I am in awe.

+This is a library only and will not compile a executable file.
+Related projects:
+- (seatalk-linux)[https://github.com/jamesroscoe/seatalk-linux.git] Linux kernel extension to read and write seatalk data data using files in /sys/seatalk; requires a hardwar layer, eg: (seatalk-hardware-linux-gpio)[https://github.com/jamesroscoe/seatalk-hardware-linux-gpio.git].
+- (seatalk-hardware-linux-gpio)[https://github.com/jamesroscoe/seatalk-hardware-linux-gpio.git] Use GPIO pins on a Linux device (eg Raspberry Pi) to read and write SeaTalk data.
+Use in conjunciton with (seatalk-linux)[https://github.com/jamesroscoe/seatalk-linux.git] as GPIO pins must be manipulated from within kernel space.

 This should be treated as a device driver.
 It can be linked into an application or it can be installed as a Linux kernel extension.
+The source for the kernel extension is in the (seatalk-linux)[https://github.com/jamesroscoe/seatalk-linux.git] repo.

 ## Using it within an application

+Include the (seatalk-instruments)[https://github.com/jamesroscoe/seatalk-status] repo

     #include "boat_status.h"      // access data read from the bus
     #include "boat_sensor.h"      // write sensor data to the bus
     #include "seatalk_command.h"  // write commands to the bus

 OR